CISSP prep: Security policies, standards, procedures and guidelines

 Guidelines

 A guideline is a statement in a procedure or policy that determines a specific route or course of action.
-It could come in the form of a recommendation or suggestion on how things ought to be done and is also flexible and amenable to changes, depending on what the needs of the situation call for.
-There are information security professionals who may tend to confuse guidelines with best practices and it is imperative to note that the two serve two different purposes.
-Guidelines determine a recommended course of action, while best practices are utilized by organizations to measure and gauge liability.
+It could come in the form of a recommendation or suggestion regarding how things should be done.
+It's also flexible and amenable to changes, depending on the situation.
+Information security professionals may confuse guidelines with best practices, so it's imperative to note that the two serve two different purposes.
+Guidelines determine a recommended course of action, while organizations use best practices to provide examples of methodologies that have worked in the past.

 Procedures

 Procedures are the most specific type of security document.
-They are characterized by their very detailed, step-by-step approach toward implementing security standards and guidelines that support the policies.
+They are characterized by a detailed, step-by-step approach to implementing security standards and guidelines that support the organization's policies.

-Procedures are often used in the configuration of operating systems, network hardware, and databases.
-Furthermore, procedures are used in instructing how to add new software, systems, and users, among others.
-Since organizations differ from one another and no two organizations are exactly the same, procedures will likewise differ between organizations.
-However, there are certain types of procedures that may be present in most, if not all organizations, such as the following:
+Procedures are often used to decide how to configure operating systems, network hardware and databases.
+Furthermore, procedures are useful in teaching how to add new software, systems and users.
+Since organizations differ, procedures will, likewise, vary from one company to another.
+However, there are certain types of procedures that most, if not all, organizations use, such as the following:

-• Incident response–These are procedures that direct members of the organization on how to detect an incident and how to respond accordingly.
-A step-by-step guide as to when the management, as well as external parties like law enforcement agencies, should step in and take over.
+- Incident response – These procedures tell team members how to detect an incident and respond accordingly.
+It often includes a step-by-step guide as to when management, as well as external parties like law enforcement agencies, should intervene.

-• Environmental/Physical–Examples of such procedures cover the protection of Ethernet cables and keeping them safe from wiretapping attempts, as well as controlling the room temperatures where key equipment is stored.
+- Environmental/Physical – Examples of environmental/physical procedures include the protection of Ethernet cables by keeping them safe from wiretapping and controlling the room temperatures where the organization stores temperature-sensitive equipment.

-• Administrative–This type of procedure helps to distinguish and separate the tasks and duties of employees who are directly in charge of the organization’s systems.
-An excellent example is showing that database administrators should not meddle with the company’s firewall logs.
+- Administrative – This type of procedure helps distinguish and separate the tasks and duties of employees who are directly in charge of the organization's systems.
+A common example is making sure database administrators don't meddle with the company's firewall logs.

 Procedure implementation

-After creating procedures, the next step is implementation.
-Through commitment that starts from the upper-management levels, each and every employee of the organization will begin to take the policies seriously, seeing the leadership by example that the bosses are practicing, and will avert any blunders that could be detrimental to the organization’s growth and success.
-It is a must for everyone in the organization to be aptly trained in maintaining the set policies and training should be administered on a regular basis, with a complete and concise training program.
+After creating procedures, the next step is implementing them.
+Implementation starts with a commitment from upper management and continues on to every employee of the organization.
+They're mandated to take the policies seriously, ideally inspired by how leadership gets behind each security initiative.
+It is a must for everyone in the organization to be aptly trained in maintaining the policies.
+Training should be administered regularly, with a complete and concise training program.

 Policy/standard procedure hierarchy

-When discussing Policies, Standards, and Procedures, there is a hierarchy, in which the relationships among the three are broken down in detail.
-It can be noted that there are two schools of thought, presenting two different approaches that organizations can use to pattern their information security initiatives.
+When discussing Policies, Standards and Procedures, there is a hierarchy through which the relationships among the three are broken down in detail.
+It should be noted that two schools of thought present two different approaches that organizations can use to pattern their information security initiatives.

 Summary

-As far as having the right approach, it is best to know the correct order of processes or activities.
-Master the hierarchy of Policies, Standards, and Procedures, and identify the types of risks, threats, and challenges that affect each one of them.
-Moreover, familiarize yourself with examples for every type of security policy to avoid confusion and mix-ups when taking the test.
+As far as having the right approach, you should try to master the hierarchy of Policies, Standards and Procedures and identify the types of risks, threats and challenges that affect each one of them.
+Moreover, familiarize yourself with examples of each type of security policy to avoid confusion and mix-ups while taking the exam.

-Information security involves valuable data which, if compromised, could bring down an organization.
-Policies, standards, procedures, and guidelines all play integral roles in security and risk management.
-Understanding their complexities will enable information security professionals to perform their tasks and duties at a high level, necessary for protecting data from various kinds of risks, threats, and attacks in cyberspace.
+Policies, standards, procedures and guidelines all play integral roles in security and risk management.
+Understanding their complexities empowers cybersecurity professionals to perform their tasks at a high level, which is necessary for protecting data and systems from threats.